mesonbuild/meson/docs/markdown/Wrap-dependency-system-manual.md

   (for git) `head` to track upstream's default branch.
 Required.

 ### Specific to wrap-git
 - `depth` - shallowly clone the repository to X number of commits.
+This saves bandwidth and disk space, and should typically always be specified unless commit history is needed.
 Note that git always allow shallowly cloning branches, but in order to clone commit ids shallowly, the server must support `uploadpack.allowReachableSHA1InWant=true`.  *(since 0.52.0)*